harshagunakidev/NewsApp/README.md

 # NewsApp

+- It's application which shows the list of Headlines from server so user can read it.

 # Whats Done:

-- It's application which shows the list of Headlines from server so user can read it.
+  ## Tools
+  - Xcode 11
+  - Swift version : 5.0
+  - Target : iOS 13

  ## News List screen
    - Shows top list headlines from Server.